JLPT N3 means “able to understand Japanese used in everyday situations to a certain degree.”

 - 90-day unlimited access for £9.99

-Take a mock test → Book a lesson →
+Take the free N3 mock test → Book a lesson →

 Common Mistakes at N3